What Is Meth Detox?

 Meth is a stimulant drug which is a legal ingredient in a number of FDA-approved medications for ADHD and narcolepsy.
 However, the drug is otherwise illegal in the United States to possess, use, or manufacture and is one of the most commonly abused substances in America.
 Meth is sometimes manufactured and sold as white powder and sometimes as “crystal,” which takes the form of white fragments or rocks.
 Meth can be injested, smoked, snorted, or injected.
 Whether powder or crystal, Meth is a powerful drug which causes people to feel a euphoric “rush” which may last anywhere from 8 hours to an entire day.

 Like many other drugs, Meth overloads the neurotransmitters in the brain, which produces feelings of relaxation and pleasure.
 The effects of Meth on the nervous system are addictive and often compel users to use the drug repeatedly and in higher doses.
-In fact, people who are addicted to Meth may struggle to experience pleasure and happiness from anything else.
+In fact, people who have an addiction to Meth may struggle to experience pleasure and happiness from anything else.
 In addition, long-term Meth abuse will damage a person’s mind.
 Methamphetamine abuse can result in insomnia, anxiety, violent behavior, psychosis, memory loss, and many other negative consequences.
 Meth is also notorious for its terrible physical effects, especially tooth decay and extreme weight loss.

 The “cravings” phase follows the “crash” phase.
 During this phase, patients experience extreme urges to use Meth.
 When they cannot satiate their cravings, patients often become depressed and unable to sleep.
 This part of the withdrawal cycle may last for up to ten weeks after detox.